beckylehmann91/theater-challenge/README.md

 Owner:

-- Owner can add auditoriums
+- Owner can add auditoria
 - Owner can add seating capacities
 - Owner can set which movie is showing in which auditorium
 - Owner can view order information from the database